iam-rahul-sah/GitTutorials/README.md

 **Features of GIT:**
 1. Easily recoverable.
-1. Who introduced an issue and when?
+1. Who, when introduced an issue?
 1. Roll back to previously working state.

 **History of VCS:**
-- *Local VCS*:Uses DB and keep track of files, locally on the computer.
+- *Local VCS*: Uses DB and keep track of files, locally on the computer.
     - Pros: Can track files and rollback to previous versions.
     - Cons: Files are stored locally, so there are chances of losing data.

-- *Centralized VCS*:Uses a central server to store all files and enables team collaboration.
+- *Centralized VCS*: Uses a central server to store all files and enables team collaboration.
     - Pros: Can track files and rollback to previous versions.
 Can collaborate with team members.
     - Cons: If the central server goes down, then no one can collaborate or track files.

 - *Distributed VCS*: Each and every person contributing to the source code has a copy of the version of the source code.
 Also storing the history  of the codebase.

 **Distinctive features of GIT from other VCS:**